SAP-archive/jenkins-pipelayer/README.md

  - Pipeline keyword `jobDsl` is called, therefore you cannot cummulate multiple time the generation step within the same job
  - Don't execute these methods on a docker.
 A jenkins workspace must exist.
 This lib uses `writeFile` pipeline keyword
+ - There is a `jobDsl` limitation regarding the update of jobs.
+If the job is running at high frequency (every time a build stops, a new one starts) you might need to disable it in order to update it with jobdsl